iterative/dvc.org/content/docs/command-reference/plots/show.md

 ![](/img/plots_show_json.svg)

+> Note that only the last field name (`loss`) is used for the plot by default.

-Same as with tabular data, use the `-y` option to change the field to plot:
+Use the `-y` option to change the field to plot:

 ```dvc
 $ dvc plots show -y accuracy train.json